Lesson 1: The State of Math Education in America

 - How can the desire to learn critical thinking through mathematics be cultivated in students?

-- How can a balance between fulfilling the core curriculum as well as making sure students are able to have sufficient interaction with the material be struck?
+- How can a balance be struck between fulfilling the core curriculum as well as making sure students are able to have sufficient interaction with the material?
 What obstacles are in the way besides timing?

 - What does it mean to develop an individual philosophy of education?
 What, to you, does it look like to educate a child, and what does it require?